AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/marketo-modules.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: Marketo modules
-description: In a Adobe Workfront Fusion scenario, you can connect your Marketo account to multiple third-party applications and services.
+description: In an Adobe Workfront Fusion scenario, you can automate workflows that use Marketo, as well as connect it to to multiple third-party applications and services.
 ---

 # Marketo modules

-In a Adobe Workfront Fusion scenario, you can connect your Marketo account to multiple third-party applications and services.
+In an Adobe Workfront Fusion scenario, you can automate workflows that use Marketo, as well as connect it to to multiple third-party applications and services.

-If you need instructions on creating a scenario, see [Create a scenario](../../workfront-fusion/scenarios/create-a-scenario.md).
+If you need instructions on creating a scenario, see [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).

 For information about modules, see [Modules in Adobe Workfront Fusion](../../workfront-fusion/modules/modules.md).